-This exemption only applies to a datacenter that is certified by the Department of Commerce prior to January 1, 2032 as meeting the investment and job requirements.
+This exemption only applies to a datacenter that is certified by the Department of Commerce prior to January 1, 2032.
 However, for datacenters certified by December 31, 2031, this exemption will remain in effect for an additional ten-year period.